Interstate River Water Disputes Act, 1956: Water disputes

 IRWD Act is applicable only to interstate rivers/river valleys.
+Water disputes per section 2c of this Act means any dispute including interpretation and implementation of any agreement with respect to use, distribution or control of waters of an interstate river.
 An action of one state should affect the interests of one or more other states.
-Then only water dispute is deemed to have arisen under IRWD Act (section 3).
+Then only a water dispute is deemed to have arisen under IRWD Act (section 3).
 It can be divided into two independent parts for clarity purpose in understanding the techno-legal application of the IRWD Act.

 Actions of a downstream state affecting the interest of an upstream state

 A downstream state's action can affect the upstream state's interest only in one case. i.e. when a downstream state is building a dam/barrage near its state boundary and submerging the territory of an upstream state on permanent/temporary basis.
 Other than this action, no other action of a downstream state could affect the upstream state's interest which they have been using for economic, ecological and spiritual/ religious aspects.
 The meaning of the word ‘interest’ in this context is concern/importance/significance/relevance / consequence of losing the prevailing water use or purpose.